fbpx

 While the best course of action for treating acne will depend on the type of acne you’re dealing with, anyone with acne-prone skin will benefit from establishing a targeting breakout-fighting skincare routine.
 You’ll also want to avoid products containing ingredients that can clog the pores or irritate the skin.
 We’ll talk about some ingredients to steer clear of in your shaving products below.

-Now let’s talk about cleaning.
 To properly and thoroughly clean your razor during your shave, you’ll want to rinse it between each swipe.
 This will prevent buildup of dead skin cells and other debris.
-After shaving, run your razor under hot water to remove the grime and sterilize it.
+After shaving, run your razor under hot water to remove the grime and sterilize it with hydrogen peroxide.
 Place it somewhere where it can fully dry in order to prevent any bacteria growth.

 Additional Products to Use in Your Anti-Acne Shaving Routine